The 10 Best Snippets from the Solo Sonic Psychology of John Winston Ono Lennon.

 Maybe it was his presence as part of the Beatles.
 Perhaps it's the lingering impact of his most famous songs.
 It could be the senselessness and untimely nature of his murder.
 It may also be his limited output and lack of strong commercial returns.
 Whatever the case, John Lennon is often viewed as the most meaningful of the solo Fab Four, an intellectualized response to the love laments of partner Paul McCartney or the difficult Zen extrapolations of George Harrison.
 From the primal scream primer of early single "Cold Turkey" to the doomed optimism of Double Fantasy, it was as if everything he did was given more layers and psychological important than merely being a wise world musician or a member of a band on the run.

-This, in turn, makes picking his best and most memorable post-Beatlemania work even more difficult.
+That, in turn, makes picking his best and most memorable post-Beatles work even more difficult.
 What three-minute popularity he achieved has been since given over to Gospel, overplayed and over-analyzed to the peak of inferential pointlessness.
-For every obvious choice, there are contrarian voices vying for the own lost gems.
+For every obvious choice, contrarian voices are vying for their own lost gems.
 Even worse, when grading his solo material, Lennon can be his own worst censor, sometimes giving up on a solid idea in mid-muse.
 There's no denying the grandeur in something like Plastic Ono Band, but few would choose "I Found Out" over the various 'hits' released from his posthumous LP Milk and Honey.
-For them, it's all about the 'now', about grasping hold of the legacy as its slowly starts to slip away.
+For them, it's all about the 'now', about grasping hold of the legacy as it slowly starts to slip away.

 10. "Whatever Gets You Through the Night"